 Some clinics in the USA and other countries are using Niacin therapy as a treatment for addiction, anxiety, depression, chronic stress and even schizophrenia.

-We recommend starting with a low dose of Niacin until you build a tolerance to avoid the niacin “flush”.
+I recommend starting with a low dose of Niacin until you build a tolerance to avoid the niacin “flush”.
 Increase your dose every few days until you get to the dose you find gives you the most cognitive benefit.

 [v] Schulz J.B., Henshaw D.R., Matthews R.T., Beal M.F.
 “Coenzyme Q10 and nicotinamide and a free radical spin trap protect against MPTP neurotoxicity.”
 Experimental Neurology.
 1995 Apr;132(2):279-83. (source)